vsivsi/meteor-job/README.md

 #### `q = Job.processJobs()`

-Create a `JobQueue` to automatically get work from the job Collection, and asyncronously call the worker function.
+Create a `JobQueue` to automatically get work from the job Collection, and asynchronously call the worker function.

 `options:`
 * `concurrency` -- Maximum number of async calls to `worker` that can be outstanding at a time.
 Default: `1`